lekstonjm/ayeaye/README.md

 # ayeaye
 ## Introduction
 ayeaye is electronic music livecoding plateforme, based on the baudio/baudio-party and is inspired by supercollider and sonic-pi.
 It's a client/server REST application.
 It is in a very early development stage.
+__Warning!
+At this stage there is important security leaks.
+Please use it only for testing purpose and at your own risk__

 ## Installation